;

 Cracked tooth syndrome

 This is when a crack runs from the top of the tooth towards the root.
 It may cause sharp pain when biting or chewing.
-It may also cause sensitivity to hot, cold, or sweet stimuli.
+It may also cause sensitivity to hot, cold, or sweet foods and drinks.

 3. Split tooth: